New Soul

-"New Soul" is a song by the French-Israeli R&B/soul singer Yael Naïm, from her self-titled second album.
+"New Soul" is a song by the French-Israeli singer Yael Naïm, from her self-titled second album.
 The song gained popularity in the United States following its use by Apple in an advertisement for their MacBook Air laptop.
 In the song Naïm sings of being a new soul who has come into the world to learn "a bit 'bout how to give and take".
 However, she finds that things are harder than they seem.
 The song, also featured in the films The House Bunny and Wild Target, features a prominent "la la la la" section as its hook.
 It remains Naïm's biggest hit single in the US to date, and her only one to reach the top 40 of the Billboard Hot 100.

 "New Soul" was mixed and mastered by S. Husky Höskulds at Groundlift Studios, Reykjavik and Los Angeles.

 Composition

 The sheet music for "New Soul" published in the key of C major, and is set in time signature of common time with a tempo of 100 beats per minute.
 Yael Naim's vocal range spans from A3 to A5.